Network Manager⚓️

 Description

-objects, the application reduces memory allocation overhead and enhances performance, especially in networked applications where buffers are frequently used.
+The Pool property provides access to an instance of IObjectPooling<DataBuffer>, which manages the allocation and deallocation of DataBuffer instances.
+By pooling DataBuffer objects, the application reduces memory allocation overhead and enhances performance, especially in networked applications where buffers are frequently used.

 Returns

-: The object pool for managingDataBuffer
+IObjectPooling<DataBuffer>: The object pool for managingDataBufferinstances.

 Example